thruthesky/easy_packages/easy_task/README.md

 These are the collections relating to easy_task:

-- `todo-task` is the collection for tasks.
+- `task` is the collection for tasks.
-- `todo-task-assign` is the collleciton for assigns.
+- `task-assign` is the collleciton for assigns.
 It has `taskId` to relate to tasks.
 - `task-user-group` is the collection for group.

 #### todo-task collection (Task)